 (iv) where the quantities of securities to be traded during the relevant period are fixed (not subject to any variation).

-(f) in the event that the purchase was made during a prohibited period through a purchase programme pursuant to paragraph 14.9(e), an announcement must be made pursuant to paragraph 14.9(d) which must include a statement confirming that the purchase was put in place pursuant to a purchase programme prior to prohibited period in accordance with the Listings Requirements.
+(f) in the event that the purchase was made during a prohibited period through a purchase programme pursuant to14.9(e), an announcement must be made pursuant to 14.9(d) which must include a statement confirming that the purchase was put in place pursuant to a purchase programme prior to prohibited period in accordance with the Listings Requirements.

 14.10 Equity securities held by a share trust or scheme will not have their votes at general/annual general meetings taken into account for the purposes of resolutions proposed in terms of the Listings Requirements.
 Such equity securities will also not be taken into account for purposes of determining categorisations as detailed in Section 9.